nmdias/FeedKit/README.md

 ## License

-FeedParser is released under the MIT license.
-See [LICENSE](https://github.com/nmdias/FeedParser/blob/master/LICENSE) for details.
+FeedKit is released under the MIT license.
+See [LICENSE](https://github.com/nmdias/FeedKit/blob/master/LICENSE) for details.